Academic Advising & Class Deans

 - Denied — the request has not been granted and student is encouraged to meet with the Dean of Studies to discuss plans for moving forward.
 The Dean of Studies cannot reverse the decision, but can help you address the consequences.

-Students may appeal a decision by the next Committee meeting; since the Committee meets every two weeks, students have a period of several days from the moment they are notified of the Committee’s decision to the Tuesday before the next Committee meeting.
+Students may appeal a decision by the next Committee meeting; since the Committee usually meets every week, students should submit the additional information to the Committee by the Tuesday before the next Committee meeting.
 Students should meet with the Dean of Studies and/or their adviser, instructor, or other relevant College administrators to discuss the appeal.
 Appeals must include new information that was not present or available in the original petition, and may include additional information from an instructor or adviser, as needed.
 Decisions will be deemed final at the time of the CPAS meeting following the response to an appeal, and the Committee will no longer accept further appeals.

 A word of warning

 Each petition is an individual case, and is treated as such.
 Although the Committee can never predict how the discussion or decision on a particular case will proceed, there are, however, some common requests that are denied more frequently than others, or that require extenuating circumstances and a substantive amount of evidence.
-These include: request for a P/D/F after the deadline; request to add a course after the course has been in session for three weeks or longer; requests to enroll in overlapping courses.
+These include: request for a P/D/F after the deadline; request to add a course after the course has been in session for three weeks or longer, and the student has not been attending; requests to enroll in overlapping courses.
+Fees may apply when adding a course after the registration deadline.
 Speak to your academic adviser or Class Dean before sending in a petition of this nature.

 Another word of warning: NO STUDENT CAN PETITION TO ENROLL IN FEWER THAN 12 CREDITS.
 All students must be enrolled in a minimum of 12 credits in order to be in good academic standing.